tekapo/wp_oreore_set/wp-content/plugins/automatic-updater/readme.txt

 1. Checkout the current development version from http://plugins.svn.wordpress.org/automatic-updater/trunk/
 1. Subscribe to the [RSS feed](http://plugins.trac.wordpress.org/log/automatic-updater?limit=100&mode=stop_on_copy&format=rss) to be notified of changes

+== Frequently Asked Questions ==

+= Why is the debug email going to the admin email address, instead of the override email address? =

+The debug email doesn't provide a filter to allow changing the email address it's being sent to.
+This will hopefully change in a future release of WordPress, you can follow progress in [this ticket](http://core.trac.wordpress.org/ticket/25756).

 == Changelog ==

+= 1.0 =
+With the release of WordPress 3.7, Automatic Updater is now know as Advanced Automatic Updates!

+* ADDED: Options to enable Major and Minor Core updates
+* ADDED: Warning in wp-admin when AUTOMATIC_UPDATER_DISABLED is set
+* ADDED: Turkish (tr_TR) translation.
+Props [Tufan Tunç](http://www.wpdestek.com/)
+* CHANGED: Debug Email option now allows enabling only for dev upgrades (default)
+* UPDATED: Language POT file
+* FIXED: PHP notice in PHP 5.4+ with WP_DEBUG enabled

 = 0.9.1 =
 * UPDATED: Language POT file